Nonparametric Sparse Online Learning of the Koopman Operator: Proof of Results in Section

-where (a) follows from the non-expansive property of the projection operator and (b) follows from Assumption \ref{assumption.3}.
-Thus the base case holds.
-Now assume $\vnorm{U_k}_\HS \leq \frac{K}{\lambda}$ for $k =1,\ldots,t$.
+where (a) follows from the non-expansive property of the projection operator onto the Hilbert space $\HS(\Hcal,\Hcal)$, and (b) follows from the fact that $\eta_t<1/\lambda$.
+Thus, the base case for induction holds.
+Now, assume that $\vnorm{U_k}_\HS \leq B_\infty/\lambda$ for $k =1,\ldots,t$.
 Then, at time $t+1$, using the non-expansive property of the projection operator again, we have

 We then expand $\tilde{U}_{t+1}$ using \eqref{eq.CME.SFGD} and we have